mpbruder/python03/README.md

 ## Description
-   The Video Course website enabled the learning experience using the python programming language.
-For this, it was necessary to develop about 100 exercises, which are available here.
+   The website 'Curso em Vídeo' and 'Python para Zumbis' enabled the learning experience using the python programming language.
+For this, I created this repository to keep all python exercises.

    ### Developer: